 Following graduation, each officer has the opportunity to join the FBI National Academy Associates, a dynamic organization of more than 15,000 law enforcement professionals who have played a significant role in developing a higher level of competency, cooperation, and integrity within the law enforcement community.

-Lieutenant Mark Dill, Lt Kenneth Fecher and Lt.
-Rich Whitford are all graduates of the FBI National Academy.
+Chief Casey Kilgore and Lieutenant Rich Whitford are both graduates of the FBI National Academy.
 Unlike other upper level executive programs in the country the FBI National Academy is the only one in which attendance is by invitation only.
 These are truly outstanding men and women from around the world.